-2.1 The complaints against the councillors are set out within an investigator's report which can be found at Appendix 3.
+- 2.1 The complaints against the councillors are set out within an investigator's report which can be found at Appendix 2.
 The external investigator's report provides an overview of the complaints together with the background and the conclusions reached in relation to each allegation.
-The report also includes some helpful guidance in relation to dispensations for members consideration.
-Members will also note that the Committee approved updated Dispensation guidance at its last meeting.
-Members are asked to make a formal determination in relation to the allegations concerning Cllrs Hart and M Fleming.

-2.2.
-An overview of the matters for decision are as follows:

-- 1. Whether Cllr Hart failed to declare his interest in relation to the grant application for the Bell Fields Charities at a Parish Council meeting on 30 March 2021? - 2.
+The report also includes some helpful guidance in relation to dispensations for committee members consideration.
+The Committee approved updated Dispensation guidance at its meeting in October 2022.
+This has been included at Appendix 3.
+The Committee is asked to make a formal determination in relation to the allegations concerning Cllrs Hart and M Fleming. - 2.2.
+An overview of the matters for decision are as follows: - 1.
+Whether Cllr Hart failed to declare his interest in relation to the grant application for the Bell Fields Charities at a Parish Council meeting on 30 March 2021? - 2.
 Whether Cllr Mark Fleming failed to keep his register of interests up to date and whether his participation in the meeting on 30 March 2021 was improper?